WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Soledad-Li/meetings-with-kirstie.md

 * [Template](#date-template)

 ### Date: 8 December 2021

 #### Who you helped this week?
 * Helped JD with the goatherd :goat:
+  * KW: Yes!!
+Thank you for that!

 #### Who helped you this week?
 * GA helped me proofread the November Newsletter
+  * KW: Fantastic 💛

 #### What did you achieve?
 * Iterated [moderation workflow](https://github.com/alan-turing-institute/AutisticaCitizenScience/issues/593) based on the community's feedback #593